Microsoft SQL Server Pros and Cons: Top 5 Advantages and Disadvantages

 1. Expensive

-Users find Microsoft SQL Server too expensive, especially the Enterprise edition, posing challenges for smaller businesses.
+Users find Microsoft SQL Server to be expensive, with high licensing costs that hinder access for smaller businesses.

 See 21 mentions